What Is a Bullet Valve (Saddle Valve)?

 Option A: Pipe is in good condition – If the pipe looks sound and the piercing hole is the only damage, proceed to Step 5 to cut the pipe cleanly above the damaged area.

-Option B: Pipe is damaged or corroded – If you see cracks, splits, or significant corrosion extending beyond the piercing point, you’ll need to cut out the damaged section.
+Option B: Pipe is damaged or corroded – If you see cracks, splits, or significant corrosion extending beyond the piercing point, cut out the damaged section.
 See the “Repairing Damaged Copper Pipe” section below.

 Step 5: Cut the Copper Line